slerman12/Help-me/4-Faith.md

-> I am really embarrassed by the first email I sent, on August 10th, but it's maybe the last formal summary I have of the second of the series of medical malpractices revolving around the benzodiazepines.
+*I am really embarrassed by the first email I sent, on August 10th, but it's maybe the last formal summary I have of the second of the series of medical malpractices revolving around the benzodiazepines.*

->
-> The reason I'm embaressed is because I never wanted to sue.
+*The reason I'm embaressed is because I never wanted to sue.
 I wrote this while undergoing a severe and sudden consciousness change that coincided with me getting terminated.
 It's not really in my nature to take legal action.
-As I texted to my friend who saw this email before I sent it:
+As I texted to my friend who saw this email before I sent it:*

-> To: Really close friend
+> To: Really close friend </br>
-> Date: August, 6th.</br>
+> Date: August, 6th.

 These words better than any others that I presently have on hand to my knowledge convey some of what happened to me and so I leave it up to them to determine their own ethics in dealing with the matter.
 If it comes to court or “suing” isn’t my concern or consideration because there’s a deeper truth or dos-truth about humanity that needs to be proven first

-> And then I added:
+*And then I added:*

 /dis-truth

-> (due to the typo)
+*(due to the typo)*

-> My goal was to restore the [faith](https://github.com/slerman12/Help-me/blob/main/6-Indebted.md) in humanity/goodness that the institution of the University of Rochester shattered in me.
+*My goal was to restore the [faith](https://github.com/slerman12/Help-me/blob/main/6-Indebted.md) in humanity/goodness that the institution of the University of Rochester [shattered in me](https://github.com/slerman12/Detective-Sam/blob/main/2-Opposing-views.md).*

 #

-> I'm probably embaressed by this email due to the altered state of consciousness from revisiting the trauma with the benzodiazepines, leading me to go down a cliche lawsuit-well.

 > Date: August, 10th.
 >